RUBi-ZA/MD-TASK/README.md

 # MD-RIN
-Tool suite for analysing molecular dynamics trajectories using network analysis and PRS
+Tool suite for analysing molecular dynamics trajectories using network analysis and PRS.

 ##1.
 Introduction